washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 At no point during the 3.0 lifecycle will the major version change.
 But you can expect that either minor version and/or patch will change with each release.

 == Changelog ==

+= [4.0.6] 2016-02-17 =

+* Tweak - Adjust injection of event data into the_content from priority 10 to 9 for better 3rd-party plugin compatibility
+* Tweak - Change mobile month view selector to load event details below the calendar for better theme compatibility
+* Tweak - Better handling of edge cases on the post_excerpt for List View
+* Tweak - Removal of generic CSS classes like `.updated` and `.published`
+* Fix - Prevent Notices from appearing when using `tribe_get_organizer()`
+* Fix - Make HTML Single Event Pages valid
+* Fix - Numeric named categories URLs are now fully working
+* Fix - Event Title now Accepts HTML on Tooltips
+* Fix - Licenses Tab now will work with `DISALLOW_FILE_MODS` (Props to Sun for spotting and fixing this)

 = [4.0.5] 2016-01-15 =